eedson/Public-Sourcemod-Plugins/README.md

 # Public-Sourcemod-Plugins
-Collection of public sourcemod plugins I have created
+Collection of miscellaneous public sourcemod plugins I have created